robnolen/aws-security-workshops/threat-detection-wksp/docs/01-environment-setup.md

 Macie is also used for automatically discovering and classifying sensitive data.
 Now that Macie is enabled, setup an integration to classify data in your S3 bucket.

-1. In the [Amazon Macie](https://us-west-2.redirection.macie.aws.amazon.com/) console click on **Integrations** on the left hand navigation.
+1. In the [Amazon Macie](https://us-west-2.redirection.macie.aws.amazon.com/) console click on **Integrations** on the left navigation.

 2. Click on **Services** near the top.